Capabilities of Zeiss Laser Microdissection:

 - To expand the coverage, double click outside of the rectangle area, which moves the stage to a new position.
 Click the icon again.
 The rectangle will be updated to include the newest position; To trim the area, click a position inside the grid and click one of the arrows for your desired direction.

-- Focus correction: for a large tissue section, it is very hard to have the whole tissue area flat.
+- Focus correction: for a large tissue section, it is almost impossible to have the whole tissue area flat.
 'MosaiX Acquisition' can take the image tiles at different focal levels of your choice.

 - In 'Acquisition Setup', open 'Focus Correction' tab.